 - Peer mentoring is offered at some ACAP campuses.
 Experienced students (‘peers’) are available to students to talk through any academic issues they may experience, and can also provide feedback on assessment drafts.

-For information on the above, please visit 'Learning Support' on the Student Services page of the Current Students website.
+For information on the above, please visit 'Learning Support' on Services & Support page.

 Q. Who uses Turnitin?